-This series of drawings we was inspired by the 1930s cartoonist Pont and form the basis of an Exhibition of my work at the Garden’s Gallery in Cheltenham which opens on Wednesday the 16th August and closes on the 22nd.
+This series of drawings we was inspired by the 1930s cartoonist Pont and form the basis of an Exhibition of my work which was on at the Garden’s Gallery from August 16th to the 22nd.
+A big thank you to all those who came along and to those who visited on-line.

-My originals will be for sale at the Exhibition and prints are available from this site right here.
+My originals were on sale at the Exhibition and prints are available from this site right here.
 See the “Buy art prints” pop up below.
 There are just a few available from here at present, more will follow in due course.
 I hope you like them.

 The prints will be reproduced using only the very finest materials and you can choose from various prices, from my site.I am linked to The Print Space who have a big reputation in producing the very finest prints.
 Order from here and they organise all the rest including delivery to you.
 So check out the images both here on this page or from my other page where prints can be ordered: Apt names